-Both of these service providers are committed to ensuring that you do not receive unwanted advertising circulars.
+The major distributor REACH NZ are committed to ensuring that you do not receive unwanted advertising circulars.

 Some cities have introduced Waste Management Bylaws which include rules on Unaddressed Mail.
 These rules are, in most cases, the same as those in the Code for Unaddressed Mail.

 Aha!
 The $64 million-dollar question!
 The answer, of course, is that it depends entirely upon your personal views.
 Some people say they love receiving unaddressed advertising flyers because that's how they make their shopping choices.
 Others only want to receive their community newspaper and mail addressed to them, while others don't even want the newspaper.
 So, the sticker you display should reflect your wishes.